BrendelGroup/bghandbook/doc/0?-Howto-Docker.md

 ## Building Docker images

 The key to packaging your own application as a Docker image is a script called a Dockerfile.
-This script, usually *named* "Dockerfile", is saved in a directory containing any files that the image you are building will need.
+This script, by default *named* "Dockerfile", is saved in a directory containing any files that the image you are building will need.
 Everything in this directory will be imported by the Docker daemon during the build, so don't include extraneous material.
-Detailed documentation on creating Dockerfiles is [available on the Docker website](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).
+Detailed documentation on creating Dockerfiles is [available](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) on the Docker website.
 Essentially, the Dockerfile is a recipe that takes the form of a series of instructions.
 The first instruction is always "FROM", and it designates a base image from which your image will be built.
 This will often be one of the Linux images available in the repositories.
 Subsequent instructions install software, add files, and set environmental variables and settings.
 Each instruction causes the production of a new "layer", which is saved and can be used as a cache if you change a later instruction and rebuild.
-A heavily commented example Dockerfile that explains several of the instruction types is available in the [src/ directory](https://github.com/BrendelGroup/bghandbook/tree/master/src).
+A heavily commented example Dockerfile that explains several of the instruction types is available in the [src/](https://github.com/BrendelGroup/bghandbook/tree/master/src) directory.

 Once a Dockerfile has been written, the Docker image is built with the `docker build` command.
 The "-f" flag designates the name of the Dockerfile if it is something other than "Dockerfile".